Jeshibu/Playnite-wiki/Playnite-6-changelog.md

 **!!!
-Metadata settings will be reset after updating to Playnite 6.
+Default metadata download settings will be reset after updating to Playnite 6.
 If you use non-default settings then make sure you reconfigure them after update.**

 **!!!
 Web view component was updated in this release, which means that you may need to re-authenticate some account connections.**